Are you looking to create a free and professional email signature that stands out?

-Use the drag-and-drop feature of this free email signature maker to place your logo.
+- Use Canva’s drag-and-drop feature of this free email signature maker to place your logo.

-If needed, resize your image after uploading it to fit the free email signature design.
+- If needed, resize your image after uploading it to fit your free email signature design.

-If you navigate over to ‘Text’, for instance, you can either search for specific text or choose a font combination suggested by Canva.
+For example, navigate over to ‘Text’ to search for a specific text or choose a font combination suggested by Canva.

-To add a header, simply click ‘Add a heading’ and then change the formatting if you like.
+- Simply click ‘Add a heading’ then change the formatting if you like.

 Read More: Canva Free Logo Maker

-- Replace the website with your phone number in the copied element (refer to the screengrab)
+- Replace the website with your phone number in that copied element (refer to the screengrab)

 If you feel that the signature is too small, follow these steps below to resize it:

-- Make sure that ‘px’ (or pixel) is selected from the drop-down next to the dimensions
+- Make sure that ‘px’ (pixel) is selected from the drop-down menu next to the dimensions.

 - Right-click on your blank page and select ‘Paste’